 Bible classes consist of Bible scripture and Bible knowledge.
 (No doctrine is taught.)
 Elementary students go to Bible class twice a week, and 6th –12th grade attends Bible class daily.
 In addition, weekly chapel services are held.

 Clubs and organizations include Art Club, Band, Cheer, Choir, Fellowship of Christian Athletes, Foreign Language Club and National Honor Society, The athletics program includes teams in Baseball, Basketball, Cross Country, Football, Golf, Soccer, Softball, Tennis, Track and Field, and Wrestling.

 Yes, we are fully approved by the state of Louisiana and accredited by both AdvancED (formerly Southern Association of Colleges and Schools) and the National Christian Schools Association.

 Communication is a high priority in all grades.
 However, ongoing feedback is handled differently depending on the age level.

-The Parent Involvement Team’s purpose is to involve, inform, and initiate.
-Families that want to be involved meet monthly to cheer and support the school and to keep up-to-date on newsworthy accomplishments of our students, staff and families.
+The Parent Involvement Team’s purpose is to involve, inform and initiate.
+Families who want to be involved meet monthly to cheer and support the school and to keep up-to-date on newsworthy accomplishments of our students, staff and families.
 This is also a time to initiate solutions to the needs of the school that could benefit from the time and talents of parents.